 Information about our use of cookies and other tracking technologies

-As you use our website (the “Website”), and/or any capability, software or service that may be made available through the Website (the “Services”), we collect certain information by automated or electronic means, using cookies and other tracking technologies.
+As you use our website, including those features, tools, or software made available through it (the “Website”), we may collect certain information by automated or electronic means, using cookies and other tracking technologies.
 Please review our Privacy Policy for details on the categories of information we collect through these technologies.

 What are cookies?